 Beyond that, an uncertainty-aware self-training mechanism is proposed to improve the accuracy of pseudo-labels by transferring knowledge from the target data to the teacher model.
 Specifically, the teacher model is updated with an exponential moving average of the student model to produce pseudo-labels.
 For one LR input, the teacher model runs multiple times to obtain the mean and variance as uncertainty estimation, which are then used to rectify pseudo-labels.
 Finally, we introduce several regularization losses to constrain the frequency information between target LR and SR images.
 These loss functions effectively prevent the student model from overfitting pseudo-labels by mining frequency information in target LR images, which leads to better SR results.
-The SODA-SR framework successfully generalizes the pre-trained source model on the target domain.
-As shown in Fig.~\ref{fig:psnr_o2p}, SODA-SR achieves better PSNR against existing UDA and self-supervised methods without accessing source data (facing more restrictions).
+As shown in Fig.~\ref{fig:psnr_o2p}, SODA-SR successfully generalizes the pre-trained source model on the target domain and achieves better PSNR against existing UDA and self-supervised methods.

-The main contributions of this work can be summarized as follows: \begin{itemize} \item We propose a novel SODA-SR framework to address the SFSR problem.
+The main contributions can be summarized as follows: \begin{itemize} \item We propose a novel SODA-SR framework to address the SFSR problem.
 To the best of our knowledge, this is the first research on SFSR. \item We present a wavelet augmentation transformer (WAT) to implicitly synthesize augmented data.
-WAT learns cross-level low-frequency information of varying levels across diverse samples effectively and improves the robustness of the student model. \item An uncertainty-aware self-training mechanism is introduced to improve the accuracy of pseudo-labels, The inaccurate predictions are rectified by uncertainty estimation mechanism. \item Extensive experiments show that our source-free SODA-SR outperforms state-of-the-art UDA methods and is not constrained by specific network architectures. \end{itemize}
+WAT learns cross-level low-frequency information of varying levels across diverse samples effectively and improves the robustness of the student model. \item An uncertainty-aware self-training mechanism is introduced to improve the accuracy of pseudo-labels.
+Inaccurate predictions are rectified by uncertainty estimation. \item Extensive experiments show that our source-free SODA-SR outperforms state-of-the-art UDA methods and is not constrained by specific network architectures. \end{itemize}